-The assets of this security target are:
+The assets of the TOE are:

-Asset Sensitiv- ity Туре Definition D.User_Password I, C User Password value setup by the User and used to wake up device after power loss, unlock the device and also allows the User to au- thorize payments (Apple Pay transactions).
+Asset Sensitiv- Туре Definition D.User_Password ity I, C User Password value setup by the User, used to wake up the device af- ter power loss, unlock the device, and to authorize payments (Ap- ple Pay transactions).
 D.User_Bio I, C User Biometric data for the enrolled User's biometrics and used to un- lock the device and to authorize payments (Apple Pay transac- tions).
 D.Card_Data I, C User, TSF Apple Pay card data, including credit/debit card number, User's name, expiration date, CVV, and transaction data (e.g. transaction history).
-Note: The card data is used as TSF data when the TOE sends it encrypted to the issuer, via Apple servers, in order to generate the Device Account Number stored in the Secure Element.
-D.User_Intent 1 User State of the device resulting from a physical interaction of the User with the TOE, characterizing the intent of the User to perform pay- ments (Apple Pay transactions) D.Payment_Data 1 User Apple Pay payment data being authorized by the user.
+Note: The card data is used as TSF data when the TOE sends it encrypted to the card issuer, via Apple servers, in order to generate the Device Account Number stored in the Secure Element.
+D.User_Intent 1 User State of the device resulting from a physical interaction of the User with the TOE, characterizing the intent of the User to perform an Apple Pay transaction.
+D.Payment_Data 1 User Apple Pay payment data being authorized by the user.
 For Apple Pay, critical elements are the amount (including the currency), the emitter, and the recipient (S.Merchant) which constitute the core of the Dynamic Linking.
 D.OS 1 TSF OS/MK firmware version currently installed on the device.
 This as- set is not the OS/MK firmware code itself or only the version num- ber of that code.
-This asset is the set of elements that compose an OS/MK firmware version as prepared for that device, including elements verifiable by that device during boot (for instance the sepOS), and by the User through an identified version number.
+This asset is the set of elements that compose an OS/MK firmware version as prepared for that device, including ele- ments verifiable by that device during boot (for instance the sepOS), and by the User through an identified version number.
 D.User_Configura- tion 1 TSF User configuration is a representation of the user personal config- uration including Apple Pay, and Touch ID settings.
 D.SEP_Configura- tion 1 TSF Secure Enclave configuration is a representation of the state of the Secure Enclave in the device.
-It comprises (but is not limited to) the Secure Enclave OS version and the state of the user authentication functions (Password, enrolled biometrics, authenticated creden- tials, retry counters, and authentication based access control set- tings).
+It comprises (but is not limited to) the Secure Enclave OS version and the state of the user authenti- cation functions (password, enrolled biometrics, authenticated credentials, retry counters, and authentication-based access con- trol settings).

-Asset Sensitiv- ity Туре Definition D.SEP_SE I, C TSF Secret data that allows secure communication between the Secure Enclave and the Secure Element during processing of an Apple Pay transaction.
-D.SEP_Bio I, C TSF Secret data that allows secure communication between the Secure Enclave and the biometric sensor during processing of biometric authentication.
-D.Keyboard_Secret I, C TSF Secret data that allows secure communication between the Mac mini and each paired Magic Keyboard.
-D.SEP_Watch I, C TSF Secret data that allows secure communication between the Secure Enclave on the TOE and the Secure Enclave on the Paired Watch, in the case the Paired Watch is used to unlock the TOE.
-The pairing secret allows the TOE and the Paired Watch to exchange sensitive data like the unlock secret.
+Asset Sensitiv- ity Туре Definition D.SEP_SE I, C TSF Secret data that allows secure communication between the Se- cure Enclave and the Secure Element during processing of an Ap- ple Pay transaction.
+D.SEP_Bio I, C TSF Secret data that allows secure communication between the Se- cure Enclave and the biometric sensor during processing of bio- metric authentication.
+D.Keyboard_Se- cret I, C TSF Secret data that allows secure communication between the Mac mini and each paired Magic Keyboard.
+D.SEP_Watch I, C TSF Secret data that allows secure communication between the Se- cure Enclave on the TOE and the Secure Enclave on the Paired Watch, in the case the Paired Watch is used to unlock the TOE.
+The pairing secret allows the TOE and the Paired Watch to ex- change sensitive data like the unlock secret.
 D.Unlock_Secret I,C TSF Secret data that is shared by the Secure Enclave on the TOE with the Paired Watch Secure Enclave to unlock the TOE.
 It is released by the Paired Watch to facilitate the TOE unlock.
-This asset is cre- ated by the TOE when the Unlock with Apple Watch feature is en- abled by the User, and does not exist if there is no Paired Watch or if this feature is disabled.
+This asset is cre- ated by the TOE when the Unlock with Apple Watch feature is en- abled by the User and does not exist if there is no Paired Watch or if this feature is disabled.

-: I = Integrity, C = Confidentiality
+\: I = Integrity, C = Confidentiality